Skip to main content

 Types of Child Custody Arrangements

-Joint custody is when both parents share parental rights and their child's living arrangements.
-Joint legal custody means that parents equally share in the decision-making process regarding their child.
+Joint legal custody means that both parents can make major decisions for the child.
 Joint physical custody means the child will spend nearly equal time with both parents.
-This is usually close to 50-50, but not always.
-Courts generally prefer this type of custody agreement.
-They find it is in the best interests of the child in most cases.
+This is usually close to 50-50, but the split isn’t always exact.

-Sole custody is where only one parent or guardian has sole physical custody and sole legal custody of the child.
-This custody order is appropriate when one parent's ability to care for the child is not in the child's best interest, possibly because that parent is unfit.
+A sole custody order is appropriate when one parent's ability to care for the child is not in the child's best interest.
+This outcome may happen because that parent is unfit.
 This happens when, for example, a parent is guilty of domestic violence or child abuse.
-However, the non-custodial parent may still retain other parental rights, such as parenting time or visitation rights.

 Although rare, it is also possible for a parent to have primary physical custody without having primary legal custody.
 This unique arrangement happens when the court determines such an arrangement is in the best interests of the child.

-How To Get Custody of Your Child
+How To Get Custody Rights for Your Child

 • The needs of the child (including medical care)